IN THIS SECTION

 The Admission Policy of the Local Authority for students 11-16

-- Children in public care.
+- Children in public care (looked after children) or previously in public care.

 - Pupils who live in the designated villages ie. Bozeat, Brafield-on-the-Green, Castle Ashby, Chadstone, Cogenhoe, Denton, Easton Maudit, Great Houghton, Grendon, Irchester, Little Houghton, Strixton, Wollaston, Yardley Hastings, Whiston.